hetzwaard/Discord-Bot/README.md

 # Elmas Discord Bot

 Elmas is a discord bot.
 Elmas has about +50 commands.
-Playing games, making events and most important is that Elmas is gonna take care of your server :)
+Playing games, making events and most important is that Elmas's gonna take care of your server :)

 ## Installation